-Veneer, Strand, and Sheet Properties Component Description Common Sizes Typical Applications Considerations LSL A wood strand element made of flaked fibers that are glued together.
+Component Description Common Sizes Typical Applications Considerati LSL Laminated Strand Lumber A wood strand element made of flaked fibers that are glued together.
 The strands are selected to meet specific strength requirements.
 This product has the appearance of OSB.
-Typical Dimensions Width: 1 1/2 to 3 1/2 inches Depth: 1 1/2 to 16 inches Length: 3 to 28 feet Columns, beams, and headers Could also be used in panel applications for floors/roofs and walls High strength, stiffness, dimensional stability, and good fastener retention LVL Laminated Veneer Timber A wood element made of wood veneer sheets adhered together.
+Typical Dimensions Width: 1 1/2 to 3 1/2 inches Depth: 1 1/2 to 16 inches Length: 3 to 28 feet Columns, beams, and headers Could also be used in panel applications for floors/roofs and walls High strength, stiff dimensional stabil good fastener rete LVL Laminated Veneer Timber A wood element made of wood veneer sheets adhered together.
 The veneers are selected to meet specific strength requirements.
-Typical Dimensions Thickness: 3/4 to 7 inches Depth: 9 1/2 to 23 7/8 inches Length: 48 to 80 feet Columns, beams, and headers Could also be used in panel applications for floors/roofs and walls, though for enhanced dimensional stability, the cross-lamination of MPP (below) is more suitable for panels Economical; the most widely used structural composite lumber product Not typically used as an exposed structural element High strength, high stiffness, and dimensional stability except when one side of the panel is differentially wetted from the other, where curling can be expected in a parallel veneer application MPP Mass Plywood Panel A wood element made of wood veneer sheets adhered together and with wood fibers primarily oriented with the long axis of the member, though engineered with cross orientation to improve dimensional stability over parallel LVL.
-Typical Dimensions Thickness: 1-inch increments up to 24 inches Floor, roof, and wall panels: can be manufactured as large as 11 feet by 48 feet, and up to 12 inches thick Beams and columns: up to 24 inches thick Floors and roofs in two-way spans and in wall applications Readily machinable PSL Parallel Strand Lumber A wood element made of veneer strands oriented with the long axis of the member.
+Typical Dimensions Thickness: 3/4 to 7 inches Depth: 9 1/2 to 23 7/8 inches Length: 48 to 80 feet Columns, beams, and headers Could also be used in panel applications for floors/roofs and walls, though for enhanced dimensional stability, the cross-lamination of MPP (below) is more suitable for panels Economical; the m widely used structure composite lumber Not typically used an exposed structure element High strength, high stiffness, and dime stability except wh one side of the para differentially wetter the other, where c can be expected in parallel veneer appendix MPP Mass Plywood Panel A wood element made of wood veneer sheets adhered together and with wood fibers primarily oriented with the long axis of the member, though engineered with cross orientation to improve dimensional stability over parallel LVL.
+Typical Dimensions Thickness: 1-inch increments up to 24 inches Floor, roof, and wall panels: can be manufactured as large as 11 feet by 48 feet, and up to 12 inches thick Beams and columns: up to 24 inches thick Floors and roofs in two-way spans and in wall applications Readily machinabl PSL A wood element made of veneer strands oriented with the long axis of the member.
 The veneers are selected to meet specific strength requirements.
-Typical Dimensions Thickness: 2 11/16, 3 1/2, 5 1/4, and 7 inches Depth: 9 1/4 to a maximum of 18 inches Square or rectangular column dimensions: 3 1/2, 5 1/4, 7, and 9 1/4 inches Length: up to 66 feet Columns, beams, and headers High strength, high stiffness, and dimensional stability Typically used as an exposed structural element Treated PSL can be specified in high-humidity exposures Common sizes are listed.
-Refer to manufacturer-specific information for all available sizes.
+Typical Dimensions Thickness: 2 11/16, 3 1/2, 5 1/4, and 7 inches Depth: 9 1/4 to a maximum of 18 inches Square or rectangular column dimensions: 3 1/2, 5 1/4, 7, and 9 1/4 inches Length: up to 66 feet Columns, beams, and headers High strength, high stiffness, and dime stability Typically used as a exposed structura element Treated PSL can b specified in high-h exposures